 Grammatical time is not the clock, but just as with real time, we cannot touch or see it.
-We can manage as in fields, with a little mind practice. ■More
+To begin, we can manage as in fields of time, with a little mind practice.

 1.2.
 Mind Practice

-Thought and language originate in the mind, and most exercises in this grammar course are to be done in thought, to encourage mind habits. ■More
+Thought and language originate in the mind: most exercises in this grammar course are to be done in thought, to encourage mind habits. ■More

 4. Aspect Cognitive Mapping

-Human walking or other moving about needs place and time, yet it does not need anybody to give rules or definitions.
+Human walking or other moving about needs place and time, yet people do not need anyone to give rules or definitions for moving own body. ■More

 ADVERTISEMENT